Bar Crawls: Nuremberg – The Altstadt

 Weissbierhex has friendly and sociable staff and a cast of regulars.
 Perhaps it’s the great value and fresh-as-a-daisy hefeweizen on sale from the lesser-known Kuchlbauer?
 Morning, afternoon or evening, there is no wrong-feeling time to be here, which says a lot about the venue.
 At once genteel and fun, I’m confident you’ll really enjoy it.

-Next up, 3.
-Kater Murr is a total change of speed from the trad bierhalle you’ve just been in, and perhaps that’s for the best when a post-lunch lounge is required.
-We’re close by, so it won’t take long to find – just be careful you approach from the right direction and don’t rush about, as it isn’t well signposted.
+A total change of style and speed from the traditional kneipe you’ve just been in, and perhaps that’s for the best.
+We’re close by, so it won’t take long to find – just be careful and don’t rush, as it isn’t well signposted.

 Step inside to find a light-hued, studenty hangout with books and magazines to read and a long row of bench seating around the windows.
 Opening at 3pm, this is a low-key hangout spot, but a popular one, slow-burning into the evening as the lights take over and a brooding artsy atmosphere develops.